Packer-Lab/imagingplus/README.md

 ![Overall packerlabimaging package Flow Diagram](https://github.com/Packer-Lab/packerlabimaging/blob/7e16cf76588fa3fa34f634b9b455d9f386c54226/files/Overall%20Package%20Flow%20Diagram.drawio.png "Overall Flow Diagram") ![Typical Imaging Experiment Diagram](https://github.com/Packer-Lab/packerlabimaging/blob/41ab1740166e937ef96a7c5fbfdf9e59e5465c0b/docs/source/files/Typical-experiment-apr-22-2022.jpeg "Typical Imaging Experiment Diagram")

-This package is designed for imaging experiments that follow the general structure showed above.
+This package is designed for experiments that follow the general structure of an "imaging+" experiment showed above.
 We have additionally provided specific sub-modules to suit imaging experiments performed using PackIO, a Bruker 2pPlus microscope and using Suite2p for Ca2+ imaging data processing for ROI segmentation.
 It should be completely usable and understandable for anyone with the correct data in hand and basic knowledge of Python.
 There are tutorials to help along the way.
 Ultimately, the goal of this package is to jump-start your own analysis of your awesome experiment.

 We hope that it provides a useful structure to organize your experimental data, and some functionality to interact and process your data in an efficient manner.